raspberrypilearning/amazing-image-identifier/en/step_8.md

 ## Classify your image
 You need to load a model to do your image identification.
 In order to create an application that can identify most things it is shown, a powerful and well-trained model is needed.
 You could collect and label tens of thousands of images, design a model, and train it like in the 'Teach a computer to read' project, but it would take days of work.
 It is much faster to use a model that has already been trained to identify a wide variety of things.
-Luckily, TensorFlow contains several models suited for this purpose, so you can just load one of them: VGG16.
+Luckily, TensorFlow contains several models suited for this purpose, so you can just load one of them.
+This project uses the VGG16 model as an example.

 ### Import a model from TensorFlow